idaholab/TMAP8/doc/content/verification_and_validation/val-2d.md

 ## Input files

 !style halign=left
-The input files for this case can be found at [/val-2d.i], which is also used as test in TMAP8 at [/val-2d/tests].
+The input file for this case can be found at [/val-2d.i].
+The input file is different from the input file used as test in TMAP8.
+To limit the computational costs of the test case, the test run a version of the file with a coarser mesh and fewer time steps.
+More information about the changes can be found in the test specification file for this case, namely [/val-2d/tests].

 !bibtex bibliography